What is the Stewardship Charge and why do we pay it?

 The Stewardship Charge covers the cost of running the Estate Management function in Lightmoor Village.

 This includes the ongoing management of the Village as a whole through the enforcement of covenants, as well as the management and maintenance of public open spaces and other shared areas which are owned by the us.

-The items funded by the Maintenance Charge are as follows:
+The items funded by the Stewardship Charge are as follows: